oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     which the database listener is listening.
 The default value is 1521.

     This attribute is supported in both python-oracledb Thin and Thick modes.

+.. attribute:: ConnectParams.program

+    This read-only attribute is a string that specifies the name of the executable program or application connected to Oracle Database.
+This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the :attr:`defaults.program` attribute which is the default value.
+This is the value shown in the ``PROGRAM`` column of the ``V$SESSION`` view.

+    This attribute is supported in python-oracledb Thin mode.

+    .. versionadded:: 2.5.0

 .. attribute:: ConnectParams.protocol